Commercial Real Estate

 4. Retail spaces

 A “retail space” is any property used to sell products or services to customers.
-These can include everything from small one-storefront shops to large shopping centers and entertainment hubs.
-Retail space is more expensive than office space because it is frequently situated in crowded areas.
+These include everything from small one-story shops to large shopping centers and entertainment hubs.
+Retail space is more expensive than office space because it is frequently crowded.

 In retail, long-term leases are typical, and they usually include anchor tenants—larger, more well-known businesses that draw customers to the site.
 Other tenants in the same facility may benefit from the increased foot traffic.